Rapid Bay Camping Ground - we're updating the Community Land Management Plan

 hi , over the long weekend (4th,5th & 6th of October ) camp ground was extremely busy with most vehicle being 4wd & caravans , i personally viewed vehicle driven along the beach to the very end towards the cliff , rubbish blowing around & left on the beach & also campers washing dishes & disposing of soapy washer on the camp sight ground , also the just day visiting people in the carpark was also extremely busy & required extra rubbish bins , i would like to see better signs clearly saying rules & fines & and limit the number of vehicles on beach & in camp ground which soon will become dirt pitt again as grass will soon be gone , also a system in place for soapy water , perhaps camp ground should be moved to left hand side of creek on gravel & turn the existing camp site into a bbq park & playground with no vehicles on grass , i definitly would not like to see the existing camp site to increase in size as it would definitely impact the environment & natural beauty of Rapid bay

-jimmy asked 5 days ago
+jimmy asked about 2 months ago

 Thank you for sharing these observations and suggestions following the long weekend, it’s helpful for us to hear firsthand accounts of how the campground and beach area are being used - Rapid Bay is certainly a popular place and we acknowledge that the issues you've outlined - such as appropriate signage, wastewater disposal, rubbish and vehicle's on the beach - can arise.
 Your feedback has been passed on to our Asset & Environment Team who will be able to get back to you here with further information about the management of the Rapid Bay Camping Ground and surrounding areas.